sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 >**Before You Begin:** You or IT needs to have set up a user with the ES5 gateway demo system, as described in the tutorial [Create an Account on the SAP Gateway Demo System](https://developers.sap.com/tutorials/gateway-demo-signup.html).

->Then, you or IT needs to have created a destination called `ES5-Shop` to the `ES5 EPM_REF_APPS_SHOP_SRV` OData service -- a similar service setup is described in the tutorial [Connect the SAP BTP Training Subaccount to Your Gateway Demo System Account (ES5)](https://developers.sap.com/tutorials/workzone-connect-gateway.html).
+>Then, you or IT needs to have created a destination called **ES5-Shop** to the `ES5 EPM_REF_APPS_SHOP_SRV` OData service -- a similar service setup is described in the tutorial [Connect the SAP BTP Training Subaccount to Your Gateway Demo System Account (ES5)](https://developers.sap.com/tutorials/workzone-connect-gateway.html).
 >

 ---

 ### What data will you use?
+>**IMPORTANT:** If you are in a workshop, the ES5-Shop destination has already been created for you and you can skip this step.

 SAP Build Apps can make API calls via destinations to backend services set up in SAP BTP.
 So you need to set up a destination to the ES5 gateway service.

 The instructions for setting up the destination are in the tutorial [Connect the SAP BTP Training Subaccount to Your Gateway Demo System Account (ES5)](https://developers.sap.com/tutorials/workzone-connect-gateway.html).